letsgetrusty/bootcamp/4. Projects/3. Microservices/Problem/README.md

 ___Re-visit the project description multiple times DURING your design and development process, to ensure you're meeting the project requirements.___

 ## Problem Statement
-We will build an authentication microservice, a health check microservice, and a client.
+We will build a microservice app consisting of 2 services, an authentication service and a health check service.
+We will also build a client that can communicate with the auth service.

 The auth service will have three primary features:
 1. Sign in